Nicolas-Mejia/SUPERmarket/README.md

 # SUPERmarket
-Java-based app for managing a market's sales and stock
+Java-based desktop app for managing a market's sales and stock.

+Developed using plain Java and Swing, applying MVC and Singleton design patterns.